 Have you started your holiday shopping?
 I try to get as much of my Christmas shopping done BEFORE December as I can so that I can spend more time enjoying the holiday fun, and less time shopping.
 BUT, it doesn’t always work out.
-I’m pretty much finished shopping for my own kids, nieces and nephews, but I still have a lot of adults to shop for.

 If you have young children on your Gift List, I hope that this gift guide will help with your shopping.
 My kids are 5 and 3.5 (really more like 3.75), and I really try to balance gifts that are their obsession of the moment with gifts that I feel like will outlast any trends.
 I know how frustrating it can be to get a gift that your child outgrows quickly.
 So the purpose of this list is to give you some ideas of presents that your child can grow with – things that they can enjoy as a toddler, but they’ll still love (and possibly get even more out of) as they get a bit older.
 These are all things that we have in some form in our house, have enjoyed for a year or so, and confidently escaped my recent donation purge!

 *As an Amazon Affiliate, I receive a small commission if you purchase through one of my links to an Amazon product.
 But I promise to always be honest about where I find the best prices!

 1. Magnetic Tiles